advilema/streamlit_app_recommender_system/README.md

 Before being able to use the articles (that are saved into the _data/data.csv_ file) for our recommender system, we need to preprocess the text into the articles.
-In particular, we remove from the articles all the stop_words (words that do not add meaning to the text, such as "and", "or", "then", "therefore", etc.) and words that are misspelled, and we tokenize the words in the article getting a vector of words for each article.
+In particular, we remove from the articles all the stop_words (words that do not add meaning to the text, such as "and", "or", "then", "therefore", etc.) and words that are misspelled, and we tokenize the article.
+This gives us a vector of words for each article.

 ### Word embedding
 The word embedding is a technique that allows the representation of the words as real valued vectors,